mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 **Katagiri**: *[Calls on someone to help out.]*

 **Different person**: It seems to me that it wouldn’t be very good if you would act like that, if you would act like people weren’t real.
-If somebody comes up to you and starts chopping at you... [*Laughter.*]
+If somebody comes up to you and starts chopping at you... *[Laughter.]*

-**Katagiri**: Well, don’t commit suicide. [*Laughter.*] Because someone chops your neck and your hands; if you have a chance, you should take off. *[Loud laughter.]* Because it is also provisional being. *[Laughter.]* No; provisional being is a possibility, the eternal possibility.
+**Katagiri**: Well, don’t commit suicide. *[Laughter.]* Because someone chops your neck and your hands; if you have a chance, you should take off. *[Loud laughter.]* Because it is also provisional being. *[Laughter.]* No; provisional being is possibility, the eternal possibility.
 To kill you, or not to kill you.
 You see?
 Provisional being.
 But it really depends on you: to kill you or not to kill you.
 To animate you or to kill.

 So, if you believe all sentient beings as just provisional beings, intellectually – well, someone can come and chop your neck, [and you say,] “Okay, you’re a provisional being.”
 It’s ridiculous! *[Laughter.]*